Museum of Classical Archaeology, Adelaide: History of the collection

-In addition to objects owned by the university, the new Museum of Classical Archaeology included Greek and Roman objects on long-term loans from the store-rooms of the South Australia Museum and the Art Gallery of South Australia.
+In addition to objects owned by the university, the new Museum of Classical Archaeology included Greek and Roman objects on long-term loans from the store-rooms of the South Australian Museum and the Art Gallery of South Australia.
 This generous collaboration continues to this day.
-The Greek community in Adelaide has long supported the Dept in its teaching and outreach activities.
-The committee of the longstanding Greek Glendi Festival donated some forty casts of sculptures from the Greek Government.
-They were too numerous to fit into the Henry Basten Room, and so its foyer area was adapted to showcase these Classical and Hellenistic casts.
+The Greek community in Adelaide has long supported the department in its teaching and outreach activities.
+The committee of the longstanding Greek Glendi Festival donated some forty casts of Classical and Hellenistic sculptures from the Greek Government.

-To celebrate the opening of the museum in September, 1983, the University Foundation funded the acquisition of a Corinthian bronze helmet - a type that was popular in the 6th century BC - whilst Prof. A. D. Trendall donated a Campanian late Classical lekythos by the Pagenstecher Group.
+To celebrate the opening of the museum in 1983, the University Foundation funded the acquisition of a Corinthian bronze helmet – a type that was popular in the 6th century BC – whilst Professor A. D. Trendall donated a Campanian late Classical lekythos by the Pagenstecher Group.
 The "Friends of the Museum" was also launched at the opening, to support the outreach programme of public talks about classical archaeology, and to raise money for further acquisitions.
 An opportunity presented itself the next year, when the personal collection of the late Arthur Dannatt came on the market in Adelaide.
 With the substantial support of the Friends, his collection was added to the museum in its entirety.
 In so doing, the museum expanded its cultural horizons, for Dannatt had acquired not only Greek, Etruscan and Roman small objects, but also objects from Egypt and Mesopotamia.

 In the early 1990s, Sear took up the Chair of Classics at the University of Melbourne.
 Under the directorship of his successor, Dr. Margaret O'Hea, Near Eastern cultures have been added to the museum, including material donated by Sydney University's excavations at Pella.
 The museum continues to grow as a result of private donations.
 Financial considerations in the 1990s made it impossible to continue to keep the museum open, but school groups can pay to visit the museum, and in recent years, the enthusiasm of the Alumni Volunteers of the university have made it possible to re-open the museum on the first Tuesday of the month during the academic year.
 The museum now has a Facebook page, and public archaeology lectures in Adelaide are advertised there and on Eventbrite.